author

 by Francisco de Paula de Figueiredo

-Born in 1768 in Aveiro, Portugal, Francisco de Paula de Figueiredo is listed by the Digital Library of Literature from Lusophone Countries as a Portuguese writer who also used the pseudonym Palemo.
-The same source records that he died in Porto in 1803.
+Born in 1768 in Aveiro, Portugal, Francisco de Paula de Figueiredo is listed in literary reference sources as a priest and writer who also used the pseudonym Palemo.
+He died in Porto in 1803, which means his known life and work belong to a brief but interesting moment at the end of the eighteenth century.